EF(X) Orientations: A Parameterized Complexity Perspective: EFX Orientations

 We first state the following observation.

 \begin{observation} Let an instance of {\EFXo} where vertices~$i,j$ share more than one edges of weight~$0$ for both endpoints.
-Then, removing all but one of those edges results into an equivalent instance. \end{observation}
+Then, removing all but one of those edges results in an equivalent instance. \end{observation}

 To see why \cref{obs:efx_zero_value_goods} holds, notice that any EFX orientation that does not orient all such edges to a \emph{single} endpoint, can be modified to an EFX orientation that does.

 \begin{theoremrep}[\appsymb] Given an instance $\mathcal{I}$ of \EFXmc\ along with a nice tree decomposition of the input multigraph of width $\tw$, one can decide $\mathcal{I}$ in time $W^{\bO(\tw)} (n + m)^{\bO(1)}$, where $W$ denotes the maximum shared weight of $\mathcal{I}$ and $n$ the number of agents. \end{theoremrep}